Undergraduate Academic Programs

 REL 3380 Native American Religions (3).
 An introduction to Native American religions, including myths, rituals, shamanic practices, and beliefs.
 Attention will be given to contemporary issues of tribal cultures of South Florida.

-REL 3392 Jewish Mysticism (3).
+REL 3392 Kabbalah and Jewish Mysticism (3).
 An overview of the history and philosophy of Kabbalah and an exploration of selected practices and techniques of Jewish mysticism.

 REL 3398 Rhythms of the Sacred (3).
 Explores how music has been a powerful and essential part of mystical experience in the world's religious traditions, how it becomes religion and how religion influences music.
 [1,2,3]